aanastasiou/dgtools/doc/source/examples_vol01.rst

 Hacking the Status Register
 ---------------------------

+Out of the 8 bits available in Digirule2's status register, the CPU makes use of just 3:

+* 0 Zero bit (Set when the previous operation resulted in ``0``)
+* 1 Carry bit (Set when the previous operation results in a carry bit)
+* 2 Display bit (Determines what the ADDR LEDs display)

+This leaves another 5 bits "hidden" in the status register that go unused.

+Are these bits accessible via Digirule2 code?
+And if they are, can we use them to save and recall the status register bits themselves?

+Answering these questions ends up being a fantastic brainteaser, primarily because the instructions we use to *manipulate* the status register, also *modify* the status register.

+Are the extra bits accessible?
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+The idea here is to set the higher bits (>3) and then try to read them back.
+If their state has been preserved, then they can be considered "accessible".

+Here is the code:

 .. literalinclude:: ../../dg_asm_examples/statusreghack/statusreghack.dsf
     :language: DigiruleASM
     :linenos:

+Keying this in to the Digirule2 confirms the result.
+It is indeed possible to write and read to those "hidden" bits.

+Can the "hidden" bits be re-used?
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This all comes down to saving bits 0,1 to higher bits (say for example 4 and 5).

+The straightforward way to do this would be to store the status register, shift it left by 3,ORit with the saved value and then store that result back to the status register.
+To restore it we can simply shift right by 3 positions and have the status register set to the stored values.

+The following code is indeed along those lines but with minor differences since:

+1. Logic operations such as ``OR`` go through the Accumulator but ``SHIFT**`` operations can be applied to numeric registers directly.
+Shifting and ORing to save the status register bits to higher bits would require an extra memory location.
+Which would then beg the question: Why not just save the status register to memory and move on?
+(But that is not what we are trying to do here).

+1. The ``SHIFT**`` instructions are through the carry bit.
+Therefore, to just do SHIFT on the Digirule2, it has to be preceded by an instruction that clears the carry bit.

+2. The ``COPYRR`` instruction modifies the zero bit.

+For these reasons, SAVING the values of the status register is carried out by plain simple bit operations and restoring them via a plain old SHIFT.

+Here is the code:

 .. literalinclude:: ../../dg_asm_examples/statusreghack/statusreghack3.dsf
     :language: DigiruleASM
     :linenos:

+Concluding remarks
+^^^^^^^^^^^^^^^^^^

+1. Both Save and Restore can be carried out via bit operations.
+The code is almost identical which means that it can possibly be optimised further (e.g. use the same function for saving and loading)

+2. **Note that** in this program, the value of the ADDR LED display is ignored.
+It is possible to save it too but then the 5 hidden bits would only have space to save the carry and zero bit just once.
+If the ADDR LED is ignored, the status register has space to save the carry and zero bits twice.

 ..
 [1] Brent Hauser responded with all the details about the Digirule2's timings on the Discord server.
 The 60 micro
        second estimate is a conservative estimate of the Digirule's timing to execute the counter program.
 If the hardware counts a bit slower than that, then the millenia will keep piling up.
 Even if the Digirule was made